Koromix/rygel/web/rekkord.org/pages/protect.md

 LockMode = GOVERNANCE # Optional, defaults to GOVERNANCE if not set.
 ```

-With this setting, new blobs will be retained automatically when `rekkord save` runs.
+With this setting, new blobs will be retained automatically when `rekkord save` runs (for 30 days in the example above).

-However, **existing object locks are not extended** when snapshots are created.
+This is all good and well, but this only applies to new blobs, **existing object locks are not extended** when snapshots are created.
 You need to run periodic scans with `rekkord scan` from a dedicated machine.
 After the repository has been checked, this command will extend the locks of objects that are used by existing snapshots.

 > [!IMPORTANT]
 > It is essential to run periodic scans to detect errors and corrupted blobs, even if you choose to not use object locks!